awsdocs/amazon-connect-admin-guide/doc_source/chat-with-connect-contacts.md

 When you're in a chat conversation with a contact, you'll see two timers at the top of the chat tab\.
 These timers tell you:
 + How long the contact has been connected to your contact center\.
 This includes the time spent with the bot, if you're using one\.
 + How long since the last text was sent\.
-This can be either from the customer to the agent, or from the agent to the customer\. the timer is reset with each text message\.
+This can be either from the customer to the agent, or from the agent to the customer\.
+The timer is reset with texts message between the two\.
+It is not reset with each consecutive text message sent from a participant\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/chat-timers.png)